Non-asymptotic confidence intervals for MCMC in practice: Final remarks

 \section{Final remarks}

 In this paper, we demonstrated the practical usability of concentration inequalities for obtaining non-asymptotically valid error bounds for MCMC empirical averages.
-We stated Chebishev and Bernstein-type inequalities for reversible, and non-reversible chains, in a form that is directly applicable in practice.
-We then proposed estimators for the all the parameters arising in the bounds, and gave theoretical explanation for their usage.
-We have included several simulation examples, which show the advantage of the non-asymptotic approach compared to the asymptotic approach using normal approximation.
+We stated Chebyshev and Bernstein-type inequalities for reversible, and non-reversible chains, in a form that is directly applicable in practice.
+We then proposed estimators for all the parameters arising in the bounds, and gave theoretical explanation for their usage.
+We have included several examples, which show the advantage of the non-asymptotic approach compared to the asymptotic approach using normal approximation.
+We have found that especially for indicator functions (i.e.\ when estimating the probability of an event), the normal approximation can drastically underestimate the error, while the Chebyshev and Bernstein bounds are conservative, making these bounds preferable for sensitive problems such as clinical trials and risk assessment.
+Besides the increased reliability, the spectral gap estimate is also useful for tuning the parameters of the algorithm to improve mixing, and for choosing the initial distribution and the necessary burn-in period.

-Finally, we mention that in the case of independent random variables, rather precise error estimates with small constants are available for the normal approximation of empirical averages (see, for example \cite{ChenGoldsteinShao}).
-It would be interesting to obtain similarly sharp Berry-Ess\'een-type results for Markov chains as well.